platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ## Deployment

 On Grid, all project branches are deployed into that same Grid region.
-On DG3, this behaves the same but the projects deployed are highly available (HA), and branches set as default and (optionally) labelled staging are deployed into their own dedicated clusters instead.
+On DG3, this behaves the same but the projects deployed are Highly Available (HA), and branches set as default and (optionally) labelled staging are deployed into their own dedicated clusters instead.

 {{< note title="Note" theme="info" >}}